Are you looking for a peaceful, less-stressful way to get a divorce?

 Collaborative Divorce is a process used to help people peacefully divorce without going to court.
 It is still a fairly new and unknown process, so if you don’t know much about it, that’s not surprising.

 You can probably get the best understanding of Collaborative Divorce by meeting in person with a Collaborative attorney.
-But, you probably need a little information about the process before you set up a meeting.
-I can give you some brief answers to questions here to help you decide whether to investigate it.

 What it really comes down to is what kind of experience you want to have?